 Why MCAs Are Legal: The "Sale, Not a Loan" Structure

 An MCA isn't a loan in the legal sense.
-The lender (called a "funder") buys a percentage of your future credit card or bank deposits at a discount.
+The funder (called a "funder") buys a percentage of your future credit card or bank deposits at a discount.
 You then deliver those receivables over time as customers pay you.

 Because it's a purchase of an asset rather than a loan, MCAs aren't subject to state usury caps.
 Courts have repeatedly upheld this structure when the agreement is properly written — particularly when repayment is contingent on actual revenue.